-- ☐ In all chromatographic separations, the sample is transported in a mobile phase.
+☐ In all chromatographic separations, the sample is transported in a mobile phase.
 The mobile phase can be a gas, a liquid, or a supercritical fluid.

 The mobile phase is then forced through a stationary phase held in a column or on a solid surface.
 The stationary phase needs to be something that does not react with the mobile phase or the sample.
-The stationary phase may be a solid, a gel or a liquid supported on a solid. - ☐ The sample components then has the opportunity to interact with the stationary phase as it moves past it.
+The stationary phase may be a solid, a gel or a liquid supported on a solid.

+Interact with the stationary phase as it moves past it.
 Components that interact greatly, then appear to move more slowly.
 Components that interact weakly, then appear to move more quickly.
-Because of the difference in rates of flow, the samples can then be separated into their components.
+Because of this difference in rates, the samples can then be separated into their components.